thisispivi/Deep-Learning-Supermarket/FINETUNING.md

 ## Tune the training options

-Specify the training options.
-For transfer learning, keep the features from the early layers of the pretrained network (the transferred layer weights).
-Train the network for a few epochs.
-Specify the mini-batch size and validation data.
+In this section we configure the training options of the network.
+Our optimizer is **sgdm**.
+The number of epochs is 6, the mini batch size is 100, the learning rate is 0.0001 and the validation frequency is 3.

+In this section we have also to specify where to take the validation data.
+We used our validation set.

 ```matlab
 options = trainingOptions('sgdm', ...